siddhi22rachit/goGreen/README.md

 - Create a JavaScript file to manage your commits.
 - Create a JSON file to store all the commit timestamp data.

-## Room for Improvement

-So, you've got the basics down.
-What's next?

-- **Custom Patterns:** Experiment with different patterns on your contribution graph.
-Maybe spell out your name or create some cool designs.
-- **Density Control:** Play around with the number of commits per day to adjust the shades of green.
-- **Input Strings:** Convert input strings to X-Y mapped contributions.

 ## npm Modules Used